AnvarSh1/chef_infra/README.md

-# AWS EC2 Instance launch using Chef and AWS APIS
+# AWS EC2 Instance launch using Chef and AWS APIs

 Below script laucnhes and bootstraps an Amazon EC2 instance using Chef Server: